Wait, gluten is *where*? Holiday Edition

 Wishing you a wonderful holiday season.

 Cheryl Harris, MPH, RD is a Registered Dietitian Nutritionist and Certified Wellcoach working with clients in VA, DC & MD.
-She helps people with a range of digestive problems, including Celiac, IBS, Crohn’s, UC, gastroparesis, EDS, POTS & more.
+She helps people with a range of digestive problems, including Celiac, IBS, Crohn’s, Colitis, gastroparesis, EDS, POTS & more.
 Let’s get you on your way to achieving your goals and feeling great!
 Email or call 571-271-8742.

 Leave a Reply